PremiumPay/flutter_premiumpay_package/README.md

 1. Add `import 'package:flutter_premiumpay_package/flutter_premiumpay_package.dart';` to your dart code

-1. Use the exported variable `premiumPayAPI` and see below API usage summary & Flow and [dart package documentation](https://premiumpay.site/doc/api/index.html).
+1. Use the exported variable `premiumPayAPI` and see below API usage summary & Flow and dart documentation in [api/doc/](api/doc/)

 ## API usage summary & Flow